davidclough/node/_documents/javascript-guide/javascript-guide.md

 <p>        returns a STRING</p>
 <p>        if (typeof(Storage) !== "undefined") {                   http://www.w3schools.com/html/html5_webstorage.asp</p>
 TODO: keywords to avoid should prob be a section in "Coding Style" and then can avoid mentioning `with` here.
-* Use of "with" keyword is generally intensely disapproved of

-switch statements are like they are in C, where all subsequent cases will be executed until break or return.
-Avoid.

 ### <a name="language-reserved-words"></a>Reserved Words
 [http://www.w3schools.com/js/js_reserved.asp](http://www.w3schools.com/js/js_reserved.asp) lists the keywords that are reserved for JavaScript.